spences10/blog.scottspence.me/posts/2017/2017-06-01-moving-from-beginner-to-advanced-git-with-aliases/index.md

 ---
-path: "/moving-from-beginner-to-advanced-git-with-aliases/"
+path: '/moving-from-beginner-to-advanced-git-with-aliases'
-date: "2017-06-01"
+date: '2017-06-01'
+title:
-title: "Moving from beginner to (slightly more) advanced git with aliases."
+  'Moving from beginner to (slightly more) advanced git with aliases.'
 tags: ['information', 'guide']
 published: true
 ---